 NP-View has the ability to handle HA Groups.

-As a best practice, if using SSH shares, it is best to erase the entire folder and replace with the config files from the current active devices.
+As a best practice, if using SSH or SNB shares, it is best to overwrite the entire folder with updated config files from the current active devices.
 It is also a best practice to name the HA devices similarly for comparison.
 For example:

 Pittsburgh_FW1